nathankellenicki/node-smartplay/notes/HARDWARE.md

 | 16 | 4 bytes | Extended data (item tags, content types 3/4) |
 | 20 | 4 bytes | Extended data (item tags only) |

-Identity tags (minifigs) and item tags (tiles) both carry encrypted data that the ASIC decrypts into two streams: a 6-byte content identity (48-bit key for script selection) and TLV resource references (4 × u16 for audio/animation bank selection).
+Identity tags (minifigs) and item tags (tiles) both carry encrypted data that the ASIC decrypts into two streams: a 6-byte content identity (housekeeping — change detection and PRNG seeding) and multiple TLV resource reference records (each selecting a script, audio bank, and animation bank).
 The struct offsets 8–20 listed above are from the pre-decryption event struct format — the actual content data is in TLV records after ASIC decryption.

 ### Tag Event Types